Health checks

 In order to enable the external connectivity check, set the environment variable IAM_HEALTH_EXTERNAL_CONNECTIVITY_PROBE_ENABLED to true.

-$ curl -s https://iam.local.io/actuator/health/externalConnectivity | jq
+$ curl -s https://iam.local.io/actuator/health/externalConnectivity | jq { "status": "UP" }

 With an authenticated request, the external service URL is shown in the details.

-$ curl -s -u $IAM_ACTUATOR_USER_USERNAME:$IAM_ACTUATOR_USER_PASSWORD https://iam.local.io/actuator/health/externalConnectivity | jq
+$ curl -s -u $IAM_ACTUATOR_USER_USERNAME:$IAM_ACTUATOR_USER_PASSWORD https://iam.local.io/actuator/health/externalConnectivity | jq { "status": "UP", "details": { "endpoint": "https://www.google.it" } }

 Last modified May 12, 2022: Explain the actuator role (7df3fe3)